parthtr9/cse15l-lab-reports/Lab_Report1.md

    [user@sahara ~/lecture1/messages]$ ls en-us.txt
    en-us.txt
    ```
-   >Gives the user the name of the test file.
+   >Gives the user the name of the argument text file.
+This is not an error.

 ---